PROJECT CASE STUDY

 Ideally, I'd integrate an online appointment booking system directly into the website.

-This would allow you to see your GP's availability (if they've opted into online booking) and book a slot that works for you.
+This would allow you to see your GP's availability (if they've opted into online booking).
 You'd be able to view, reschedule, and cancel appointments online too.

 Medication info